CHANDAN1315/CP-Notes/README.md

 # CP-Notes
-notes to excel in CP
+notes to excel in competitive programming